 Muslims around the world are today celebrating Eid Milad Un Nabi, the birthday of Prophet Muhammed.
 The day is also known as Eid-e-Milad or Mawlid.
 Large-scale celebrations including feasts and street processions are held commemorating the day.
 Following moon sighting, November 21 was determined as the date of Eid Milad Un Nabi 2018.

 Eid Milad Un Nabi, the birthday of Prophet Muhammad, is observed on 12th Rabi' al-awwal, which is the third month of Islamic lunar calendar.
-Islamic months last between 29 and 30 days, depending on sighting of the moon on the 29th night of each month.
-If the moon sight on 29th day, the new month begins from the evening.
+Islamic months last between 29 and 30 days, depending on the sighting of the moon on the 29th night of each month.
+If the moon sight on the 29th day, the new month begins from the evening.
 If the moon is not sighted, the month will last 30 days.
 Bakra Eid: Significance And Religious History of Eid-ul-Adha.